Thursday, May 2, 2019

 My hubby and I ate it anyway, and we both thought it was good, but…

-Rather than making the Custard Sauce, I would recommend making vanilla pudding (with a bit of extra vanilla), or even using an instant pudding.
+Rather than making the Custard Sauce, I would recommend making vanilla pudding (with a bit of extra vanilla), or even using an instant pudding, or vanilla ice cream.

 (Also, the pudding eliminates the fear of not getting the eggs in custard cooked safely enough.)